PA Heart & Soul | Route 6

-In February 2021, PA Humanities announced its partnership with the Pennsylvania Department of Community and Economic Development (DCED), the PA Route 6 Alliance, and the Pennsylvania Department of Conservation and Natural Resources to bring Community Heart & Soul® to four sites along the Route 6 Corridor: Carbondale, Tidioute, Wyoming County, and Youngsville.
+In February 2021, PA Humanities announced its partnership with the PA Route 6 Alliance to bring Community Heart & Soul® to towns along the Route 6 Corridor.
 Called “one of America’s most scenic drives” by National Geographic, Route 6 traverses the northern tier of Pennsylvania from Ohio to New York.
 It is the longest highway in the Commonwealth and home to many active and resourceful communities.

 Tucked away in Northeastern Pennsylvania, you will find the City of Carbondale (pop 8,482), a city of historic charms and hidden treasures.
 Known as “The Pioneer City”, it was one of the sparks that ignited the Industrial Revolution more than a century ago.
 Centrally located with a bustling Main Street, Carbondale has a strong sense of community and a pride in its history, local businesses, parks, churches, and recreational activities.